ARE YOU BEING PAID WHAT YOU HAVE EARNED?

 Currently, service workers who receive tips also must earn at least $8.65 an hour, factoring in the tips collected.

 The employer must pay a base salary of $5.63 per hour, and then make up the difference if an employee does not earn $8.65 hourly after tips are calculated.

-If you believe you may have a minimum wage claim, talk with our employment attorneys, they can review your situation and provide direction on how to move forward.
+If you believe you may have a minimum wage claim, talk with our knowledgeable Tampa unpaid wages attorneys; they can review your situation and provide direction on how to move forward.